hosseinihossein/Web-Frontend-Library-Part001/a79a87d119cf440ce92d7310072654c55/Readme.txt

 - Title: Login Form
 - Description: A login form that contains a form for entering login credentials (username and password) as well as some options to login with social media accounts.
-- Tags: form login_form social_media
+- Tags: form login social_media